benwilcock/node-express/README.md

 nodemon server.js
 ```

-# Deploying to Kubernetes
+## Deploying to VMware Tanzu Application Platform workload with Tanzu CLI

-> NOTE: The provided `config/workload.yaml` file uses the Git URL for this sample.
+> NOTE: The provided `config/workload.yaml` file uses the Git URL of this sample.
 When you want to modify the source, you must push the code to your own Git repository and then update the `spec.source.git` information in the `config/workload.yaml` file.

-## Deploying to Kubernetes as a TAP workload with Tanzu CLI

 When you are done developing your app, you can simply deploy it using either: